|Spoon Full Farm shows a map of their property |

 by the Yakima River, which borders it.

 When learning something new, there is no more effective way than getting your hands – or your feet – dirty.
-That’s where the and the come in.
+That’s where the Washington State University Food Systems and the Tilth Alliance come in.

 |Phoebe Autry, garden manager, talks about no-till gardening|